 - Create the strategic framework for your VoC initiative

 - Compare the 7 most common ways to collect customer needs

 - Avoid the ten most frequent failures of satisfaction surveys

 - Determine who your customers really are in every context (both outside and within the enterprise)

-- Use the three “word formulas” that always uncover priorities
+- Use the unique “word formulas” that always uncover priorities

 - Conduct a powerful, simplified customer focus group session

-- Translate squishy perceptions into objective measures and innovative alternatives
+- Translate squishy perceptions into design requirements, objective measures, and innovative alternatives

 - Connect customer satisfaction, product design and growth

 - Assure VOC deployment internally across functional silos